 Coreopsis: A Guide To Identifying and Enjoying Florida's State Wildflower: Archived by the University of Florida: Institute of Food and Agricultural Sciences.

 Plant Profile for Coreopsis L. (Tickseed): USDA, NRCS.
 2004.
 The PLANTS Database, Version 3.5 (http://plants.usda.gov).
 National Plant Data Center, Baton Rouge, LA 70874-4490 USA.

 Florida Federation of Garden Clubs: FFGC activities, scholarships, youth programs, floral design courses, arrangements, educational opportunities, tours, shows and special events of the various affiliated garden clubs in the state of Florida.

-Lady Bird Johnson Wildflower Center: Website of the Lady Bird Johnson Wildflower Center in Austin, Texas.
+Lady Bird Johnson Wildflower Center: Website of the Lady Bird Johnson Wildflower Center, University of Texas, Austin.